 When we visited St. Petersburg, Florida to see a friend, we had no idea there was going to be so much street art in the city.
-On our way to dinner alone, we saw so many murals that we felt like our heads were on a swivel.
-It turns out St. Petersburg has had a growing urban art scene for years.
+On our way to dinner alone, we saw so many St. Pete murals that we felt like our heads were on a swivel.
+It turns out the city has had a growing urban art scene for years.

-The street art wasn’t always appreciated though, and was often still considered graffiti and/or illegal.
+The street art in St. Petersburg wasn’t always appreciated, though.
+It was often still considered graffiti and/or illegal.
 So what helped to change these negative views and to bring the city into the national artistic spotlight?
 SHINE – The St. Petersburg Mural Festival.
 In 2015, the festival brought local and international muralists together to transform building walls into canvases.
-Now, after 3 successful years, the city has well over 40 pieces.
+Now, after many successful years, the city has well over 40 pieces.

-We also really liked how many murals in St. Pete were done by local artists.
-Yes, it’s awesome that St. Pete is now known internationally by street artists, but there’s a certain pride that you can feel from the murals done by local artists.
+We also really liked how much of the street art in St. Petersburg was done by local artists.
+Yes, it’s awesome that St. Pete is now known internationally by street artists.
+However, there’s a certain pride that you can feel from the murals done by local artists.
 One artist in particular, Derek Donnelly, has paintings all over the city and even coordinates walking tours to showcase the city’s murals.

-Below are a few of our favorite murals from our time exploring St. Pete…
+Below are a few of our favorite St. Pete murals…

 Needless to say, we plan on returning to St. Pete.
 The city is full of life and is literally popping with color.
 Have you been to St. Pete?
 Which mural was your favorite?
 We’d love to read your comments below! 🙂